madeso/bookshelf/content/books/97things/thing_96.md

 +++
-title = "You Gotta Care About the Code" weight = 96
+title = "96: You Gotta Care About the Code" weight = 96
 +++